Growing Marijuana Indoors for Beginners

 - has reflective insights to direct all light to the plants

-- has opening for fresh air to enter at the bottom and used air to exit at the top
+- has openings for fresh air to enter at the bottom and used air to exit at the top

 - has openings for electric cables